 I would love to say that I'm a lifelong photographer.
 The truth is that I spent too many years thinking about it and not doing it.
 Although I bought my first camera at the age of 15 and enjoyed photography as much as I could afford I never really pushed myself more than the usual teenage photos of my friends.

 By the time I replaced it with a more advanced camera I had fallen into the trap of automation.
 All too often the dial was turned to auto and slowly photographs became what I did when I went on holiday.
 Over the years I would take time to visit photographic exhibitions or look through books and portfolios but eventually, my camera sat gathering dust.
-The desire was there but maybe not the belief.

 All photography on this site is © All rights reserved, please do not reproduce, take or use without permission.
 Blog page photography are also © All rights reserved and always reproduced with permission and credited to their authors.